-'''

 ./caesar_encrypt < caesar_encrypt.cpp | ./caesar_decrypt

-'''

-The programs Program 2.30 and Program 2.31 realize streaming algorithms.
+The programs Program 2.31 and Program 2.32 realize streaming algorithms.
 These are algorithms for processing data without storing them: Data items are read, immediately processed, and discarded afterwards.
 A streaming algorithm can therefore deal with massive amounts of data, with no risk of running out of memory.

 From characters to text.
 A text is simply a sequence of characters and can be modeled in C++ through a value of the type std::string.
-For example, the declaration defines a string of length 4 that represents the text bool.
+For example, the declaration std::string text = "bool"

+defines a string of length 4 that represents the text bool.
 Before using strings from the standard library, we need to